TrackerJack/TrackerJack/docs/source/panel_options.rst

       <a href="https://trackerjack-tutorial.readthedocs.io/en/latest/installation.html#after-effects-panel-install">Install</a>

 Auto Export
 _________________
-x.
-Save your AE project file to a folder.
+1. Save your AE project file to a folder.
 This is the location where your JSON file will be saved.
    You can also save to a custom file location (Settings > JSON Save Location > User Selection)

-x.
-Click the Auto Export Button.
+2. Click the Auto Export Button.

      .. image:: images/AEAutoBut.png
         :alt: Auto Export Button